herminiogg/herminiogg.github.io/thesis/index.md

 lang: en
 ---

 On March 25th 2021 I defended my PhD thesis at the University of Oviedo receiving the highest mark and a Cum Laude mention.
-I was also awarded with the University of Oviedo's extraordinary doctorate award (December, 2022).
+I was also awarded with the University of Oviedo's extraordinary doctorate award (Janurary, 2023).
 In the icons below you can download the dissertation document, the slides of the PhD viva and a bibtex file to cite it.

 <div class="references">
     <div class="reference">